-In a world where we are constantly glued to our phones, it can be difficult to notice that life still exists outside of our 5.5 inch screens.
+In a world where we are constantly glued to our phones, it can be difficult to notice that life still exists outside of our 5.5-inch screens.
 We’ve previously written about how to unplug at Walt Disney World, but to be honest, we haven’t been great at practicing what we preach.
 Guilty.
 Right here.

 A Digital Detox at Walt Disney World

 But I have to say it guys, we aren’t the only ones.
-All of you also can’t seem to put that phone down either.
+All of you can’t seem to put that phone down either!
 Ok, so maybe not all of you, but most of you.
-How is it that you’re at the most magical place on Earth, with endless wonders to be seen and rather than looking up and all around, instead our heads are all down at a screen?
+How is it that you’re at the most magical place on Earth, with endless wonders to be seen, and rather than looking up and all around, instead our heads are all down at a screen?
 Time for a digital detox.
 And here’s why we think Walt Disney World is the perfect place for one.
 Now don’t get me wrong, I’m not talking about a full-on, throw-your-phone-into-the-ocean type of detox.
 We can start with baby steps here.
 But really, do you need it out all.the.time?
 Probably not.

 On a recent trip, I had the unfortunate circumstance of not having my camera with me because it was being repaired.
 So I had to rely on my phone for taking pictures and trust me, after two days, I was over it.
 So I decided to put my phone away and only check it a few times during the day and honestly, it was amazing.

 I realized how much I’ve really been missing on our trips.
 The fact that Planning a Disney vacation can take as long as planning a wedding, so why did you spend all of that time planning if you’re just going to be on your phone?
 Why did you spend all that money to just be on your phone?
-Your fast passes are set, your dining reservations have been planned, if you’re staying on property your transportation is taken care of.
+Your fast passes are set, your dining reservations have been planned, and if you’re staying on property your transportation is taken care of.
 What more do you need?
+Probably Instructions.

 We are guilty(or rather I am guilty) of seeing most of Walt Disney World through a lens.
 I have a passion for photography and I always have.
 But at some point, do I really need 400 pictures of the Festival of Fantasy parade?
 Probably not.
-Grab a few great pics, then put the camera down and enjoy what’s going on in the present and the reason that you came: your family, your friends and the magic that is in the details everywhere.
+Grab a few great Disney Pictures, then put the camera down and enjoy what’s going on in the present and the reason that you came: your family, your friends, and the magic that is in the details everywhere.
 And guess what?
 You’re going to see and notice a heck of a lot more than you would if you were waiting for that perfect shot, or Instagramming the whole parade for your followers.With Disney Photopass becoming better all the time(hello portrait mode!), it’s super easy to leave the majority of the photo taking to them and not worry about horrible lighting or overexposure of your vacation photos.

-Since you are obviously a reader of our blog, of course you have your fast passes set, your dining reservations made and you know what your transportation situation is.
+Since you are obviously a reader of our blog, of course, you have your Disney Resort chosen, your dining reservations made and you know what your transportation situation is.
 Walt Disney World is the perfect place for a digital detox because everything is already done.
 No need to search Pinterest for dinner ideas tonight and your friends on social media can wait to see your fab photos until you’ve returned to your hotel room later at night.
 Walt Disney World is already so overstimulating that you really don’t need one more thing to pay attention to!

 Now, let’s be real for a minute here though.
 If you have a passion for photography, vlogging, blogging, or whatever it is that you like to do, we are by no means saying that you should just throw that to the wind!
-But setting some pre-planned digital detox time in will make a huge difference.
-I really don’t like working with the harsh lighting in the middle of the day, so I will usually set that time aside to just enjoy the experience and put away my phone or camera.
+But setting some pre-planned digital detox time it will make a huge difference.
+I really don’t like working with harsh lighting in the middle of the day, so I will usually set that time aside to just enjoy the experience and put away my phone or camera.

-No one ever looks back at a Walt Disney World vacation, saying, “wow I really wish I would have spent more time on my phone.”
+No one ever looks back at a Walt Disney World vacation, saying, “Wow I really wish I would have spent more time on my phone.”
 So try it out, even if it’s just for a day or a few hours!
 We promise you will notice more, appreciate more of those magical details and ultimately have a more genuine experience when you aren’t glued to your screens.
+Happy Detoxing!